CumulusNetworks/docs/content/cumulus-netq-48/Lifecycle-Management/Credential-Management.md

 toc: 4
 ---

+This section describes how to create and modify two types of profiles: access profiles and agent configuration profiles.
+Access profiles store user authentications credentials.
+Agent configuration profiles specify settings for a NetQ agent running on a switch.
+Both types of profiles must be applied to a switch for the changes to take effect.

 ## Access Profiles

 Authentication credentials are stored in access profiles which can be assigned to individual switches.
 You can create credentials with either basic (SSH username/password) or SSH (public/private key) authentication.
 This section describes how to create, edit, and delete access profiles.
-After you create a profile, {{<link title="Switch Management/#attach-a-profile-to-a-switch" text="attach it to individual switches">}} so that you can perform upgrades on those switches.
+After you create a profile, {{<link title="Switch Management/#attach-an-access-profile-to-a-switch" text="attach it to individual switches">}} so that you can perform upgrades on those switches.

 {{<notice note>}}
 By default, NVIDIA supplies two access profiles: Netq-Default and Nvl4-Default (for NVLink devices).
 NVIDIA strongly recommends creating new access profiles or updating the default profiles with unique credentials.